tobega/tailspin-v0/TailspinReference.md

 Note that templates have a modifiable state value that can be dereferenced, see [mutable state](#mutable-state)

 ### Defined sources
-Sometimes you would like to just output a value from a [processor](#processors) or perform some complex operation without needing any particular input.
+Sometimes you would like to just like to create a (stream of) value(s) by some algorithm or output a value from a [processor](#processors) or perform some complex operation without needing any particular input.
 In such a case you can define a source, which is very much like a [defined template](#defined-templates) except that the declaration starts with the word `source` instead.